AdobeDocs/aem-forms-automated-conversion-service.en/help/configure-service.md

    </tr>
    <tr>
    <td>Enable Analytics</td>
-   <td>Select the option to enable Adobe Analytics on all the converted forms.
+   <td>(For AEM 6.4 and AEM 6.5 only) Select the option to enable Adobe Analytics on all the converted forms.
 Before using the option, ensure that Adobe Analytics is enabled for your AEM Forms instance.</td>
    </tr>
    </tbody>
    </table>